-On the 13th February Sarah was taken to Dublin to celebrate Valentines Day with Lee.
+On the 13th of February Sarah was taken to Dublin to celebrate Valentine’s Day with Lee.
 Reminds me of when I did the same with Sue, though we went to Paris.
-Never-the-less they had a lovely time visiting the Guinness factory and the Maze Prison.
+Nevertheless, they had a lovely time visiting the Guinness factory and the Maze Prison.

-The Rugby Six Nations are now on and rather than watching at The Angel I have decided to canter over to the Rugby Club and use my membership.
-Unfortunately the weather has been defeating the playing of any home matches for the last month (water-logged pitches), but it has been great meeting friends I haven’t seen for a while and watching some brilliant games on the TV.
+The Rugby Six Nations are now on and rather than watching at The Angel Hotel I had decided to canter over to the Rugby Club and use my membership.
+Unfortunately, the weather has been defeating the playing of any home matches for the last month (water-logged pitches), but it has been great meeting friends I haven’t seen for a while and watching some brilliant games on the TV.

-At the hotel we had an excellent evening meal with complimentary bottle of Rose before walking to the oldest working cinema in the country, the Electric Cinema.
+At the hotel, we had an excellent evening meal with a complimentary bottle of Rose before walking to the oldest working cinema in the country, the Electric Cinema.
 They have their own brewed ale, aptly called ‘The Electric’ on sale in the Foye.
-After a quick sample we made our way to see ‘Her’ a quirky Sc-fi romance that was entertaining and memorable for the unlikely storyline.
-I would put a visit to the Electric Cinema on any must-do list of activities in Brummyland, not just for the ale but the atmosphere and experience.
+After a quick sample, we made our way to see ‘Her’ a quirky Sci-fi romance that was entertaining and memorable for the unlikely storyline.
+I would put a visit to the Electric Cinema on any must-do list of activities in Brummyland, not just for the ale but for the atmosphere and experience.
 Oh, and they do serve the beer to your seat during the performance.

 The following morning after an exceptionally full English breakfast we had a walk around the shops in the Bull Ring (Sue bought some cherries) before checking out of the hotel and driving back to Harborough.
 What a lovely city Birmingham is, well worth getting to know better.

 Annoyingly, the following morning I got a puncture!
-For the first time in weeks I had braved the quick-mud and ventured off-road on my morning skirmish with the Leicestershire countryside.
-I had stopped at the view-point above Foxton Inclined Plane to scan the horizon and wondered why I had been out for just over an hour on a rare rainless morning and hadn’t come across more than a old couple taking a rather old dog for a walk in all that time.
+For the first time in weeks, I had braved the quicksand-like mud and ventured off-road on my morning skirmish with the Leicestershire countryside.
+I had stopped at the viewpoint above Foxton Inclined Plane to scan the horizon and wondered why I had been out for just over an hour on a rare rainless morning and hadn’t come across more than an old couple taking a rather old dog for a walk in all that time.
 After scanning the empty wilderness of south Leicestershire I noticed my flat tyre and felt deflated.
-At that instant my mobile sang into life.
+At that instant, my mobile sang into life.
 Wondering whether it was the psychic of the previous week I was bemused to read a text from Sarah: Sent you an essay, can you check it a.s.a.p.
-A phone call to Sue, followed by a dismantled bike in the back of the car and a much quicker journey home than planned, saw me sat in front of my laptop reading another essay, criminal!!!
+A phone call to Sue, followed by a dismantled bike in the back of the car and a much quicker journey home than planned, saw me sitting in front of my laptop reading another essay, criminal!!!

-On the Sunday, Jamie jetted off to Andorra with 8 friends for a spot of snowboarding down the slopes.
-He flew from Birmingham at 7am, travelling there with a one of his friends whose Dad happened to be a taxi driver.
+On Sunday, Jamie jetted off to Andorra with 8 friends for a spot of snowboarding down the slopes.
+He flew from Birmingham at 7 am, travelling there with one of his friends whose Dad happened to be a taxi driver.
 The night before he brought around his pet gerbil for us to look after.
 Surprisingly he has never given it a name, though he is very fond of it.
-He wasn’t very happy, when we informed him that on the Monday we too were going away and that Nan would be looking after him.
+He wasn’t very happy when we informed him that on Monday we too were going away and that Nan would be looking after him.
 I am not sure Nan was keen on the idea.
-The gerbil gets car sick, and on the short drive around to Huntingdon Gardens he wasn’t well.
+The gerbil gets car sick, and on the short drive around to Huntingdon Gardens, he wasn’t well.
 When I carried his cage into the flats I could see that he had buried his head into the sawdust and his little back legs were sticking into the air.
-At first I thought he was dead, but after a while he recovered.
+At first, I thought he was dead, but after a while, he recovered.

-After a very full breakfast we drove into Wigan.
-Ever the opportunists we parked in a B&Q car-park and had a short walk to Wigan Pier.
-Again, following a route on my GPS we followed the canal around the town, passing through some lovely water meadows and not so lovely industrial wasteland.
-Returning to the pier (doesn’t exist) we wandered through the town centre.
+After a very full breakfast, we drove into Wigan.
+Ever the opportunists we parked in a B&Q car park and had a short walk to Wigan Pier.
+Again, following a route on my GPS we followed the canal around the town, passing through some lovely water meadows and not-so-lovely industrial wasteland.
+Returning to the pier (which doesn’t exist) we wandered through the town centre.
 What a surprise, there was a French market there and it didn’t seem out of place among the Elizabethan buildings that had been tastefully restored.
 We took our time and checked out all the stalls, mostly food that I have to confess did look very inviting.
-We next set off in search of the Uncle Joe’s Mint Balls that Wigan is apparently famous for.
+We next set off in search of the Uncle Joe’s Mint Balls that Wigan is famous for.
 After a lot of asking and walking, we found the factory.
 They wouldn’t sell us any.
-We found a shop that sold them and bought there entire stock, 4 packets.
+We found a shop that sold them and bought their entire stock, 4 packets.